tpboudreau/l6s/README.md

         matchLabels:
           forProvider: mysql

-Be sure to first create the namespace in which the application will be deployed and place the persistent volume claims in that namespace.
+Be sure to first create the namespace in which the application will be deployed (`kubectl create namespace librenms`) and place the persistent volume claims in that namespace.
 After creating the claims, invoke helm like:

     helm install librenms-0.1.0 \
       --generate-name \